CoreumFoundation/coreum/MULTISIG.md

 # Multisig CLI sample

-The sample below describes the full from the creation of the multisig account to the tx broadcast.
+The sample below describes the full flow of the creation of the multisig account to the tx broadcast.
-The commands should be executed using the built coreum artifact.
+The commands should be executed using the built **cored** artifact.
 The current use case uses the "coredev-00" as it.

 * Generate 3 new keys